pweil-/origin/docs/router_sharding.md

-- how are shards configured
 - how is router configuration visualized from a user perspective
+- how is router configuration visualized from an admin perspective
 - how is a shard chosen for a route
 - how is a user notified of a route allocation and final dns
 - how does a user request default dns name vs custom dns name
-- re-allocation, does it ever occur
 - router fronting with DNS, how are entries created

 ## Description